rkaczorek/astroberry-piface/README.md

 Start KStars with Ekos, connect to your INDI server and enjoy!

 NOTE: PiFace Relay Plus address MUST be set to 000 for driver to work properly.
-You need to set JP1, JP2 and JP3 to 1-2 to set the address to 000 see PiFace Relay Plus [documentation](https://www.element14.com/community/servlet/JiveServlet/downloadBody/72070-102-2-303814/Getting%20Started%20-%20Relay.pdf) for details.
+You need to set JP1, JP2 and JP3 to 1-2 to set the address to 000.
+See PiFace Relay Plus [documentation](https://www.element14.com/community/servlet/JiveServlet/downloadBody/72070-102-2-303814/Getting%20Started%20-%20Relay.pdf) for details.